Parallel-NetCDF/PnetCDF/sneak_peek.md

     no record has been written.
 See bug fix committed on Aug.
 25, 2018.
   + ncmpidiff -- when comparing two scalar variables, error NC_EBADDIM may mistakenly reported.
 See bug fix committed on Aug.
 12, 2018.
+  + When the MPI communicator used in ncmpi_create or ncmpi_open is freed by the user after the call and before file is closed, programs would crash at ncmpi_close with MPI error of "Invalid communicator".
+The fix moves the duplication of MPI communicator to the place before calling driver create and open subroutines.
+See bug fix committed on Jul 21, 2018.

 * New example programs
   + examples/C/pthread.c - demonstrates the one-file-per-thread I/O example.